 Schedule a job

-Follow the program prompt and enter the following details, separated by commas: Job Name, Start Date in yyyy-mm-dd, Due Date in yyyy-mm-dd, Resources Required in hours, Total cost, Craft Required
+User needs to input the following details, separated by commas: Job Name, Start Date in yyyy-mm-dd, Due Date in yyyy-mm-dd, Resources Required in hours, Total cost, Craft Required

 The program will call for the scheduleJobCheck function and check the earliest possible day where workers from the right craft has hours available to fulfil the resources required, and whether job can be completed before its due date given the earliest possible start date.
 If it is feasible, program will prompt user to confirm before proceeding for actual job scheduling.